Medical Subject Headings

 Suggestions for Authors

-We are not able to provide individual assistance in selecting keywords for journal articles.
-Individual assistance should be sought from your local medical library.
 The following are general suggestions for authors of journal articles who are interested in selecting MeSH descriptors (terms) as key words for their articles.
 Instructions to Authors vary for different journals; the specific journal should be consulted before selecting keywords.
+The NLM is not able to provide individual assistance in selecting keywords for journal articles; individual, personalized assistance should be sought from your local medical library.

-The MeSH Section tool for searching the vocabulary is the MeSH Browser, an online Web application.
-Locate a vocabulary term using any word in an expression or using the complete expression.
+To use the MeSH Browser, locate a vocabulary term using any word in an expression or using the complete expression.
 Select the most specific heading.
 For example, "feedback" can be used to find "Feedback, Biochemical" or "Feedback (Psychology)" as well as other expressions containing the word "feedback."

 Start with specific words or short expressions.
 Consider using two or three terms to best describe the essential subject(s) of your article.
 It is best to avoid entering a sentence or article title as the results may not be of use.